MananManan/ACTInventoryTerminalClient/README.md

 ### Mac

-Do `brew install python3` to get Python 3 and pip
+Install Python 3.5 from the Python Foundation Website to get Python 3 and pip3

 Do `brew install unixodbc` to get Unix database drivers